torvalds/linux/Documentation/admin-guide/bootconfig.rst

 The Linux kernel decodes the last part of the initrd image in memory to get the boot configuration data.
-Because of this "piggyback" method, there is no need to change or update the boot loader and the kernel image itself as long as the boot loader passes the correct initrd file size.
+Because of this "piggyback" method, there is anal need to change or update the boot loader and the kernel image itself as long as the boot loader passes the correct initrd file size.
 If by any chance, the boot loader passes a longer size, the kernel fails to find the bootconfig data.